mirali638/mirali638/README.md

 - 🌱 I’m currently learning *React js*

-- 👯 I’m looking to collaborate on *An open source projects*
+- 👯 I’m looking to collaborate on *an open source projects*

 - 📫 How to reach me *miralijivani632@gmail.com*